Manifold-based isogeometric analysis basis functions with prescribed sharp features: Examples

 \section{Examples}

 We consider beam, plate and shell examples to demonstrate the utility and convergence of the proposed creased manifold-based basis functions in finite element analysis.
 In all the examples the Kirchhoff-Love model reviewed in Section~\ref{sec:thinshell} is discretised with manifold-based basis functions.
-The blending functions are chosen to be cubic B-splines and the local polynomial basis is a quadratic tensor-product polynomial.
+The blending functions are assembled from tensor-product cubic B-splines and the local polynomial basis functions are quadratic tensor-product polynomials.
 In convergence studies all the finite element integrals are integrated with $9\times 9$ Gauss quadrature points.
 The used standard Gauss integration rules do not take into account that the introduced polynomial manifold-based basis functions consist in each element out of~$4 \times 4$ piecewise polynomials.
 For the geometrically nonlinear simulation of a pinched tube we use $3\times 3$ quadrature points to save computing time.

 In constructing the basis functions all element edges on the domain boundaries are tagged as crease.
 This eliminates the need for ghost cells as originally used in~\cite{majeedCirak:2016}.
 As discussed, the number of basis functions in a chart domain has to be equal or less than the number of vertices.
 Hence, to be able to use a quadratic tensor-product basis in all charts, mid-face and mid-edge vertices are introduced.
 This increases the number of vertices in a chart domain from~$2 v_j+1$ to~$6 v_j+1$, where~$v_j$ is the valence of the centre vertex.
 In all examples, the rigid joint and clamped boundary constraints are enforced with the penalty method.
 The penalty parameters are chosen to be $\gamma = \mathcal{O}(E)$, where~$E$ is the Young's modulus.